-Assuming you’re not taking the LSAT because you want to punish yourself, you’re probably wondering how to get your results to the school of your choice.
+Assuming you’re not taking the LSAT because you want to punish yourself, you’re probably wondering how to get your results to the school of your choice (which may be one of these top 100 law schools!).
 Luckily for you, the process is completely painless…well, except for the application fee that every law school school charges.
 But hey, you can get around that as well.

 Here’s the Process

 After you take the test, you’ll get a score report.
-The score report includes your most recent score, scores from any exams you registered for since June 1, 2011 (up to 12, that is), your average LSAT score, your score band, and your percentile rank.
+The score report includes your most recent score, scores from any exams you registered for since June 1, 2016 (up to 12, that is), your average LSAT score, your score band, and your percentile rank in the LSAT score scale.
 Just a side note, the higher your percentage rate, the better you did.
 Please don’t be like the student in my law school who posted on Facebook, with a sigh of relief, that she couldn’t believe she was in the 10th percentile of the class.
 Nobody had the heart to tell her that 90 percent of the class scored higher than her… anyways …

 Once you get your score back, you can start sending it out to schools.
 To do this, all you need to do is choose which law schools to send your score to through the Law School Admissions Council’s website.
 There is no limit, really.
 Like I said before, you’ll just need to pay the admission fee for each school you apply to.
 Just hit send, with your completed application, and you’re good to go.